department-for-transport-public/D-TRO/README.md

 The statutory consultation, which launched on Thursday 23 January 2025, closed on Friday 21 March 2025.
 More details are available at:

 https://ttf.uk.net/2025/01/24/dft-has-issued-a-consultation-on-draft-regulations/

+The timing of next steps and the tabling of the Regulations in Parliament will be subject to approval by DfT Ministers.
+The DfT will also publish guidance to accompany the Regulations.

+The DfT acknowledges that Traffic Regulation Authorities and Digital Solution Providers preparing for when it will become a legal requirement to submit new digital traffic regulation orders to the D-TRO Service need clarity on the timetable.
+The DfT currently envisages that the draft Regulations will be tabled early in the Autumn 2025 session of Parliament.
+It is this parliamentary process that will set the timetable.

 **GitHub
 **